 - 1. Go to Authentication > RADIUS Service > Policies, and select Create New. - 2.
 Enter the RADIUS policy name, description, and select the FortiGate RADIUS client. - 3.
 Do not configure RADIUS attribute criteria. - 4.
-Set the authentication type as Password/OTP authentication, and enable Accept EAP with only EAP-TTLS selected.
+Set the authentication type as Client Certificates (EAP-TLS).